jamessynge/TinyAlpacaServer/extras/host/ethernet3/README.md

 Should introduce scoped enumerations with underlying type uint8_t, instead of using the approach in Ethernet3, where there are classes for each of these collections of values.

+## TODO

+The API of the Arduino Ethernet libraries leaves a lot to be desired.
+For example, EthernetClass and EthernetServer don't provide great control over the way the individual sockets are used.
+I'd like to either find an existing API that better suits the needs of writing a server that needs to handle both UDP and TCP requests, and may also need to initiate some connections (e.g. to fetch the current time).